 The City of Citrus Heights joined the National Flood Insurance Program (NFIP) on October 15,1997.
 The City does not participate in CRS program.
 NFIP data indicates that as of March 24, 2020, there were 337 flood insurance policies in force in the City with \$91,063,800 of coverage.
-Of the 337 policies, 331 were were residential (single-family homes) and 6 were non-residential.
+Of the 337 policies, 331 were residential (single-family homes) and 6 were non-residential.
 Of the 337 policies, 130 were in A zones, while 207 were in B, C, and X zones.
-There has been 15 historical claims for flood losses totaling \$335,680.89.
+There have been 15 historical claims for flood losses totaling \$335,680.89.
 NFIP data further indicates that there are 5 repetitive loss (RL) or and 0 severe repetitive loss (SRL) buildings in Citrus Heights.
 There have been 2 substantial damage claims since 1978.

 Based on this analysis of insurance coverage, the City has values at risk to the 1% annual chance and greater floods.
-Of the171 improved parcels within the 1% annual chance flood zone, 130 (or 76.0 percent) of those parcels maintain flood insurance.
-This can be seen on Table A-28.
+Of the 171 improved parcels within the 1% annual chance flood zone, 130 (or 76.0 percent) of those parcels maintain flood insurance.
+This can be seen on Table A-31.

-Table A-28 City of Citrus Heights - Percentage of Policy Holders to Improved Parcels in the 1% Annual Chance Floodplain
+Table A-31 City of Citrus Heights - Percentage of Policy Holders to Improved Parcels in the 1% Annual Chance Floodplain

-Jurisdiction SFHA (1% Annual Percentage of 1% Annual Chance Floodplain Parcels Currently Insured City of Citrus Heights 171 130 76.0%
+Jurisdiction SFHA (1% Annual Insurance Policies in the SFHA (1% Annual Chance) Floodplain Percentage of 1% Annual Chance Floodplain Parcels Currently Insured City of Citrus Heights 171 130 76.0%